-- (iii) on the giving of not less than 48 hours' notice in writing to the tenant; and - (iv) between the hours of 8 a.m. and 6 p.m. - (4A) An owner who wishes to let residential premises may, with the prior written approval of the tenant of the premises, by notice to the public, invite prospective tenants to inspect the premises in the presence of the owner within the period specified in the approval. - (4B) An owner of residential premises may enter the premises without the approval of the tenant to show the premises to one prospective purchaser only and any persons accompanying the prospective purchaser - (a) on not more than one occasion on any day; and - (b) on not more than 5 days in any week; and - (c) on the giving of not less than 48 hours' notice in writing to the tenant; and - (d) between the hours of 8 a.m. and 6 p.m. - (4C) An owner who wishes to sell residential premises may, with the prior written approval of the tenant of the premises, by notice to the public, invite prospective purchasers to inspect the premises in the presence of the owner within the period specified in the approval.
+- (iii) on the giving of not less than 48 hours' notice in writing to the tenant; and - (iv) between the hours of 8 a.m. and 6 p.m.; or - (b) if a notice to terminate or notice to vacate has not been given, within 28 days of the expiry of the residential tenancy agreement - - (i) on not more than one occasion on any day; and - (ii) on not more than 5 days in any week; and - (iii) on the giving of not less than 48 hours' notice in writing to the tenant; and - (iv) between the hours of 8 a.m. and 6 p.m. - (4A) An owner who wishes to let residential premises may, with the prior written approval of the tenant of the premises, by notice to the public, invite prospective tenants to inspect the premises in the presence of the owner within the period specified in the approval. - (4B) An owner of residential premises may enter the premises without the approval of the tenant to show the premises to one prospective purchaser only and any persons accompanying the prospective purchaser -